uclahs-cds/package-iSubGen/README.md

 ## Overview

-The purpose of integrative subtype generation (iSubGen) is to provide a framework for subtype discovery based on the relationships between molecular aberration profiles, including mRNA, single nucleotide variants (SNV), copy number alterations (CNA), _etc._ without filtering to known genes or relationships. iSubGen performs pattern discovery on a combination of two types of integrative features.
+The purpose of integrative subtype generation (iSubGen) is to provide a framework for subtype discovery based on the relationships between molecular aberration profiles such as mRNA, single nucleotide variants (SNV), copy number alterations (CNA), _etc._ without filtering to known genes or relationships. iSubGen performs pattern discovery on a combination of two types of integrative features.
 First, we use a collection of reduced features to allow emphasis of obvious patterns in the individual data types.